qwertie/holders/readme.md

 3. You can set the `error` prop to display a message or a JSX element
 4. You can set HTML5 validation attributes such as `required` or `pattern`, or use a `type` that has built-in validation behavior provided by the browser (e.g. `<TextBox type="email">`)

-If the Holder Forms component is text-based (TextBox or TextArea), it will notify the element that it is invalid using the `setCustomValidity` API, and then you can style it with a selector like `input[type="text"]:invalid`.
+If the Holder Forms component is text-based (TextBox or TextArea), it will notify the element that it is invalid using the `setCustomValidity` API, and then you can style it with a selector like `input[type="text"]:invalid` or `.user-invalid`.
+The `user-invalid` class will appear on elements that have a validation error after the user has interacted with them.
+Typically it is applied when the element loses focus (see the documentation of `showErrorEarly` in `TextAttributesBase` for exceptions to this rule).

 Since validation support sucks ass in most browsers, the component produces extra HTML for validation errors.
 For example, consider this humble component: